Thorocaine/JonathanPeelBlog/Xamarin-F#/xam-fsharp-01.md

 In this post, I am going to attempt to create just the outline of the project.

-#Create a new project
+# Create a new project
 In Visual Studio, I am creating an _F#, .Net Standard Class Library_.
 This will become my Xamarin Forms library (called PCL before .Net Standard).
-I am naming my project `Jon.FXam`
+I am naming my project `Jon.FXam`.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3ODMzMjg5N119
+eyJoaXN0b3J5IjpbNDEyNzc5OTI1XX0=
 -->